aferrandi/dbtarzan/docs/TableInformation.md

 Shows the structure of a table in terms of its **fields**, e.g. the name of the fields and their type.
 This can be used for example to write a program that reads the content of the table; you need to know for example if the fields are texts of numbers, if they are nullable.

+The **copy content to clipboard menu** copies the whole table structure (fields names and types) to the clipboard, in a tabular format.